Quasinormal modes of a charged loop quantum black hole: Scalar and Dirac field over the charged ABBV black hole

-The above effective potential $V$ is composed of two parts.
+Here, the multipole quantum numbers $l=0,1,2...$ for the scalar field, and $k=1,2,3...$ for the Dirac field. $V_{\text{Dirac}}^+$ and $V_{\text{Dirac}}^-$ correspond to spin-up and spin-down fermionic modes, respectively.
+These potentials are interrelated via a Darboux transformation \cite{Konoplya:2011qq,Zinhailo:2019rwd}, which allows them to be mutually transformed.
+For brevity, this work focuses exclusively on the $V_{\text{Dirac}}^ +$ case.

+We begin by analyzing the effective potential $V_{\text{scalar}}$ for a massless scalar field, which is structurally decomposed into two distinct components as defined in Eq.\eqref{V effect potential}.
 The first term is the centrifugal potential, associated with the multipole quantum number $l$.
 The centrifugal potential prevents the wave from approaching the center, forming a barrier in regions farther away from it.
 The second term is the gravitational potential, related to the gravitational field or the geometry of spacetime, which typically introduces additional attraction or barriers, influencing the wave's decay characteristics.
 Notably, the quantum parameter $b_0$ appears only in the second term, making the effects of quantum gravity most significant when $l=0$.
-As $l$ increases, the influence of the angular quantum number tends to overshadow the quantum gravity effects---a phenomenon observed in our previous work \cite{Song:2024kkx,Zhang:2024nny,Gong:2023ghh,Fu:2023drp}.
+As $l$ increases, the influence of the multipole quantum number tends to overshadow the quantum gravity effects---a phenomenon observed in our previous work \cite{Song:2024kkx,Zhang:2024nny,Gong:2023ghh,Fu:2023drp}.
 Therefore, to better explore the effects of quantum gravity and charge $Q$, we focus primarily on the $l=0$ case and then briefly discuss the $l=1$ case.

-Fig.\ref{fig:potential for l=0} and Fig.\ref{fig:potential for l=1} illustrate the effective potential $V$ as a function of $r$ for varying $Q$ and $b_0$ in the case of $l=0$ and $l=1$, respectively\footnote{Unless otherwise specified, we will set $m=1$ throughout this paper.}.
+Fig.\ref{fig:potential for l=0} and Fig.\ref{fig:potential for l=1} illustrate the effective potential $V_{\text{scalar}}$ as a function of $r$ for varying $Q$ and $b_0$ in the case of $l=0$ and $l=1$, respectively\footnote{Unless otherwise specified, we will set $m=1$ throughout this paper.}.
 The effective potential remains positive throughout, indicating the stability of the charged ABBV BH under scalar perturbations.
 Moreover, it is observed that the charge parameter $Q$ and the quantum parameter $b_0$ predominantly affect the behaviors of the effective potential near the horizon.
 It is a significant factor in inducing the so-called overtone’s outburst, as will be demonstrated below.